masghar69/Wireless-LED/README.md

 — Intercom (speak into the mobile's microphone and hear it through your wireless speaker)

 — Connects automatically at your saved favourite locations

+— Calculates weekly energy consumption of your LED

 **Arduino Code is available in this repository.**